 Write Your Business Plan

 After you have your niche in mind, the next step in starting a transportation business is writing a great business plan.
-This step will involve even more research, although a lot more targeted research into your chosen niche.
+This step will provide business structure and involve even more targeted research into your chosen niche.

 Think of your business plan as your road map for how you’re going to get your business off the ground and turn it into a success.
 All of the questions you’ll have to answer and all of the obstacles that you’ll face should be addressed in your business plan.